GauravDawra/Beast/README.md

 <p align="center">
 <img style="align: center;" src="resources/logo/logo.png" title="Logo" height="600px"  /></p>
 Beast is a build system designed for the purpose of power, speed and productivity.
-This build system tries to combine ease of use with high efficiency.
+It is a cross-platform, general purpose build tool that combines ease of use with high efficiency.
 It is very easy to use syntactically, and also provides great build times!